aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 extension point.
 - at the top layer, runs micro services virtualized/realized by service metadata (s)

-With that, let's move on to quickly walk over service extension points, which makes service framework extremely extensible and also makes service virtualization possible.
+With that, let's move on to quickly walk through service extension points, which makes service framework extremely extensible and also makes service virtualization possible.

 ## Service Extension Points